ThilinaRajapakse/simpletransformers/README.md

 #### *reprocess_input_data: bool*
 If True, the input data will be reprocessed even if a cached file of the input data exists in the cache_dir.

+### TransformerModel

+`class simpletransformers.model.TransformerModel (model_type, model_name, args=None, use_cuda=True)`
+This is the main class of this library.
+All configuration, training, and evaluation is performed using this class.

+`Class attributes`
+* `tokenizer`: The tokenizer to be used.
+* `model`: The model to be used.
+* `device`: The device on which the model will be trained and evaluated.
+* `results`: A python dict of past evaluation results for the TransformerModel object.
+* `args`: A python dict of arguments used for training and evaluation.

+`Parameters`
+* `model_type`: (required) str - The type of model to use.
+Currently, BERT, XLNet, XLM, and RoBERTa models are available.
+* `model_name`: (required) str - The exact model to use.
+See [Current Pretrained Models](#current-pretrained-models) for all available models.
+* `args`: (optional) python dict - A dictionary containing any settings that should be overwritten from the default values.
+* `use_cuda`: (optional) bool - Default = True.
+Flag used to indicate whether CUDA should be used.

+`class methods`
+**`train_model(self, train_df, output_dir=None)`**

+Trains the model using 'train_df'

+Args:
+>train_df: Pandas Dataframe (no header) of two columns, first column containing the text, and the second column containing the label.
+The model will be trained on this Dataframe.<p>
+>output_dir: The directory where model files will be saved.
+If not given, self.args['output_dir'] will be used.

+Returns:
+>None

+**`eval_model(self, eval_df, output_dir=None, verbose=False)`**

+Evaluates the model on eval_df.
+Saves results to output_dir.

+Args:
+>eval_df: Pandas Dataframe (no header) of two columns, first column containing the text, and the second column containing the label.
+The model will be evaluated on this Dataframe.
+>output_dir: The directory where model files will be saved.
+If not given, self.args['output_dir'] will be used.
+>verbose: If verbose, results will be printed to the console on completion of evaluation.

+Returns:
+>result: Dictionary containing evaluation results.
+(Matthews correlation coefficient, tp, tn, fp, fn)
+>model_outputs: List of model outputs for each row in eval_df
+>wrong_preds: List of InputExample objects corresponding to each incorrect prediction by the model

+**`train(self, train_dataset, output_dir)`**

+Trains the model on train_dataset.
+*Utility function to be used by the train_model() method.
+Not intended to be used directly.*

+**`evaluate(self, eval_df, output_dir, prefix="")`**

+Evaluates the model on eval_df.
+*Utility function to be used by the eval_model() method.
+Not intended to be used directly*

+**`load_and_cache_examples(self, examples, evaluate=False)`**

+Converts a list of InputExample objects to a TensorDataset containing InputFeatures.
+Caches the InputFeatures.
+*Utility function for train() and eval() methods.
+Not intended to be used directly*

+**`List of InputExample objects corresponding to each incorrect prediction by the model`**

+Computes the evaluation metrics for the model predictions.

+Args:
+>preds: Model predictions
+>labels: Ground truth labels
+>eval_examples: List of examples on which evaluation was performed

+Returns:
+>result: Dictionary containing evaluation results.
+(Matthews correlation coefficient, tp, tn, fp, fn)
+>wrong: List of InputExample objects corresponding to each incorrect prediction by the model

 ### Current Pretrained Models